 This course is designed for students to develop and implement a lifetime personal fitness plan incorporating both aerobic and anaerobic elements.
 Students will gain an in-depth knowledge of weight training techniques and exercise physiology.
 Not recommended for athletes in-season.

-800 Health 9 Grade 9
+800 Health 9

-This course meets in two nine-week sessions, in conjunction with Course #799.
-One session will be spent on standard first aid, personal safety and CPR.
-The 2nd session involves the investigation, responsibility and control of the students' behavior in drugs, mental health & human growth & development.
+The session involves the investigation, responsibility and control of the students' behavior in drugs, mental health & human growth & development.
+This course is taken in conjunction with PE 9.

-821 Health 11 Grade 11
+821 Health 11